 - Carlos is studying the the diagnostic neutral beam used in HSX for

 CHERS flow measurements which is intended for use in Motional Stark

 - Fernando is continuing the work into impurity injection into HSX using

 the YAG laser blow off equipment.
 Previous stellarator impurity

 injection experiments in other devices have seen discrepancies in

 impurity flows and accumulations as predicted by neoclassical models,

 - Tom Dobbins

-- Tom is implementing a polarimetry system to evaluate the Stark shift from the
+- Tom is implementing a polarimetry system to evaluate the Stark shift

 - John studied the effects of quasisymmetry on particle and heat